grpc/proposal/A71-xds-fallback.md

 Current xDS implementation in gRPC uses a single global instance of the XdsClient class to communicate with the xDS control plane.
-This instance is shared across all channels to reduce overhead by providing a shared cache for xDS resources and reducing the number of connections to xDS servers.
+This instance is shared across all channels and xDS-enabled gRPC server listeners to reduce overhead by providing a shared cache for xDS resources and reducing the number of connections to xDS servers.

 ### Reservations about using the fallback server data

 We are expecting to use this in an environment where the data provided by the secondary xDS server is better than nothing but is less desirable than the data in the primary server.
+E.g. a fallback environment that uses an outdated static configuration.
 This means that while we definitely want to use the fallback data in preference to the client simply failing, we will always prefer to use the data from the primary server over the data from the fallback server.
 In principle, this means that whenever we have a resource already cached from the primary server, we want to use that instead of falling back.

 We have no guarantee that a combination of resources from different xDS servers form a valid cohesive configuration, so we cannot make this determination on a per-resource basis.
-We need any given gRPC channel to only use the resources the single server
+We need any given gRPC channel or server listener to only use the resources from the single server.

 ### Related Proposals:
 * [A27: xDS-Based Global Load Balancing][A27]